 Règles de procédure en matière criminelle

 Pursuant to ss.
-482 and 482.1 of the Criminal Code, the Court of Queen’s Bench of Alberta has made the Court of King's Bench of Alberta Criminal Procedure Rules.
+482 and 482.1 of the Criminal Code, the Court of King’s Bench of Alberta has made the Court of King's Bench of Alberta Criminal Procedure Rules.
 The new Rules replace the Criminal Proceeding Rules (Criminal Practice Note 6, in force since February 1, 2014).

 En vertu des art.
 482 et 482.1 du Code criminel, la Cour du Banc du Roi de l’Alberta établit les Règles de procédure en matière criminelle de la Cour du Banc du Roi de l’Alberta.